Walk-ContryRoad/flask-basic-roles/README.md

 ### But isn't putting passwords in code a bad idea?

 Yes!
 This is only supported in the API for demonstration and testing purposes.
-Users and their roles can (and should!) instead be specified in a file loaded via `auth.load_from_file("file path here")`.
+Users and their roles can (and should!) instead be specified in a file loaded via `auth.load_from_file("file path here")` or `auth = BasicRoleAuth(user_file="file path here")`.

 This file defines each user one line at a time in the following format:
 ```